 My laptop has needed a replacement for quite a while.
 So, I have been exploring possible replacements.
-One interesting option was the HP Notebook 15-bs021ne, but it here are a few bottlenecks.
-Let’s look at the specs and the issues around them.
+One interesting option was the HP Notebook 15-bs021ne, but there are some bottlenecks.
+Let’s look at the specs and the surrounding issues.

 Admittedly, I am not much of a laptop person.
 I am mostly on my smartphone for work and entertainment.
 But cranking out a blog post is definitely a better experience on a laptop than on a smartphone, so I often turn to my laptop for that.